pitavastatin (Oral route)

 Make sure any doctor or dentist who treats you knows that you use pitavastatin.
-You may need to stop using pitavastatin if you have major surgery, a major injury, or you develop other serious health problems.
+You may need to stop using pitavastatin if you have major tests, major surgery, a major injury, or if you develop other serious health problems.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.